 If you’re asking your self what Coroplast is, that is the trademarked name for corrugated plastic sheeting.
 Coroplast board is super cheap, lightweight, and weather resistant, making it the best outdoor sign material for displays or projects that require mass distribution (like campaign signage).
 Gator board is a more attractive, long-term option than Coroplast for indoor displays.
 While it is also lightweight, Gator board will warp with exposure to the elements, and is the only dent- and scratch-resistant for light usage.
 Gator board is also more rigid than Coroplast, which can bend and fold when pressure is applied.

 Common uses of Foam Core:

 - Project and research displays, like for meetings or class presentations

 What is Foam Core?

-Foam core is the cheaper, short-term option between these two indoor signage materials.
+A foam core sign is the cheaper, short-term option between these two indoor signage materials.
 Ultra board costs a bit more, but it will hold up against basic wear and tear better.
-Ultra board can also bend when pressure is applied, making it much sturdier than foam core, which could easily be snapped over your thigh.
+Ultra board can also bend when pressure is applied, making it much sturdier than foam signage, which could easily be snapped over your thigh.
 If you intend for your project to travel and withstand many uses, ultra board will last longer.
 Ultra board also works well for freestanding or hanging signage.
-Foam core is better suited for a onetime use, and generally requires mounting or an easel.
+Foam core signs are better suited for a one time use and generally requires mounting or an easel.

 Common uses of Ultra Board: